Supporting your vital work

 - The Royal National Lifeboat Institution (RNLI®)

 We also know that there are many other organisations – often sustained through charitable funding – who are frequently asked to assist in these emergencies.
-Through detailed research and discussions it has been found that, albeit these other organisations do provide some support in emergency situations, the manner in which they are involved and managed varies.
-The scenarios can be categorised as being:
+Through detailed research and discussions, we found that how they are involved and managed varies:

-- Being called in later on to provide additional support to another responder
+- Being called in later to provide additional support to another responder